eigenfoo/cryptics/docs/index.md

 ---

-`cryptics.eigenfoo.xyz` is a dataset of cryptic crossword clues[^1], collected from cryptic crossword blogs and publicly available digital cryptic crossword archives.
+`cryptics.eigenfoo.xyz` is a dataset of cryptic crossword clues[^1], collected from various blogs and publicly available digital archives.

 [^1]: If you're new to cryptic crosswords, rejoice!
 A whole new world awaits you!
 The New Yorker has [an excellent introduction to cryptic crosswords](https://www.newyorker.com/puzzles-and-games-dept/cryptic-crossword/reintroducing-the-new-yorkers-cryptic-crossword), and Matt Gritzmacher has [a daily newsletter with links to crosswords](https://crosswordlinks.substack.com/).